 The main reason I have made it so often is that Max is *obsessed* with these crunchwraps.
 I’ve never seen him obsess about food in this way before.
 I guess I should be flattered, but it is also mildly annoying when he comes into the kitchen every day and asks “Hey, what are you making?
 Are you making me a crunchwrap?”

-But I don’t blame him because these vegan crunchwrap supremes are beyond good.
-I actually made them for the first time while filming a Youtube video, so I hope you check out the recipe :) It’s full of tips on what worked (and didn’t work) and lots of laughs.
+I actually made them for the first time while filming a Youtube video, so I hope you check out the video.
+It’s full of tips on what worked (and didn’t work) and lots of laughs.

 What is a Crunchwrap Supreme?

-But I totally see the appeal of a crunchwrap supreme.
-It’s a bunch of taco fillings + a crispy tostada shell wrapped up in a giant flour tortilla, then griddled until golden and crispy on the outside and soft and gooey yet crunchy on the inside thanks to the tostada.
-It’s been described as a “gift from the fast food gods” and the “best thing on Taco Bell’s menu”, so I figured I have to make a vegan version at home.
+In short, it’s a bunch of taco fillings + a crispy tostada shell wrapped up in a giant flour tortilla, then griddled until golden and crispy on the outside and soft and gooey yet crunchy on the inside thanks to the tostada.

 A traditional Taco Bell Crunchwrap Supreme is made with ground beef.
 And initially, I thought about just using a store-bought vegan meat substitute, such as soyrizo or Beyond Meat.
 But, I decided to develop my own homemade taco meat because (1) it felt like cheating to use a store-bought meat substitute in this recipe and (2) I wanted the challenge of making a taco meat recipe, since I’ve never made anything like it.